Individualized Writing for Nonnative Speakers of English

 Save 10% off each course when you enroll in two or more courses.
 See suggested combinations in the right column for our most popular combinations.

-This course is tailored to teach you exactly what you need to learn most.
+This business English course is tailored to teach you exactly what you need to learn most.
 We begin with an evaluation of your writing at the start of the course and determine areas you need to focus on.
 We create custom training just for you to fix the specific mistakes you are making, without wasting time on what you already know.
+The course is more individualized than a standard ESL course.

 Your instructor reads samples of your writing and finds errors in language, grammar, punctuation, spelling, word usage, and sentence structure.
-Your instructor explains how the text should be written and provides examples of proper usage.
+Your instructor explains how the business writing should be written and provides examples of proper usage.
 You take a timed quiz to make sure you have learned the material.
-We repeat this process four times as you continue to improve your writing skills.
-Your instructor coaches you through learning the skills and evaluates your learning as you progress through the course.
+We repeat this process three times as you continue to improve your writing skills.
+Your instructor coaches you through learning the skills and evaluates your learning as you progress through the individualized business English course.
+A standard ESL course doesn't teach the unique skills you need.
+This course will.

 - You will understand the areas where you need to improve your English language and grammar.